 Waite Phillips built the Villa Philmonte as the summer home for his family on the Philmont Ranch.
 It was completed in 1927 and was designed in Spanish Mediterranean style.
 Restored to the period when Phillips owned the ranch, it now serves as a memorial to him and his generosity to the Boy Scouts of America.
-Guided tours are offered during the spring, summer, and fall.
+You can view guided tour hours and call us to make a reservation.

-Located at headquarters, the Philmont Museum houses exhibits related to the history, art, and natural history of the Philmont area.
+Located at Camping Headquarters, the Philmont Museum houses exhibits related to the history, art, and natural history of the Philmont area.

 The museum shop carries Southwestern Indian jewelry, Pendleton blankets, kachina dolls, pottery, and regional books.